 A common mistake in sales and business communication is focusing too much on achieving the goal rather than understanding the other person’s needs.
 Many people believe that persuasion is about crafting the perfect pitch or argument, but the reality is that people are most interested in their own concerns.

 A powerful mindset shift is to move from "How can I sell this?" to "How can I understand this person’s challenge through empathy?"
 Instead of forcing your point, seek to grasp their perspective through active listening.
-This not only makes persuasion more natural but also builds trust and long-term relationships.
+This not only makes persuasion more natural but also builds trust and long-term relationships to attract customers.

 A simple yet effective principle to remember is: "Interesting people are those who are interested."
 If you genuinely care about someone’s needs and practice active listening, they will find you more engaging and trustworthy.